robwhelan/datalake/README.md

 How:
 1. First, run the main.yaml script.
 This will generate, among other things, a glue database, all your s3 buckets, and crawlers.
+Be sure to edit the file `main-template-parameters.json`.

 from the root directory:
 ```bash